brunch/brunch-guide/README.md

 ## Contributing

-I welcome all useful contributions: typos, bug fixes, rephrasings, better explanations or examples, extra information and demos, etc.
+I welcome all useful contributions: typos, bug fixes, rephrasings, better explanations or examples, extra information and demos, translations, etc.

 Just fork this repo, push a clean history of your changes to your fork, and submit a well-formed Pull Request!